The art of legal advocacy.

 A focus on sophisticated written and oral legal advocacy.

-Over a dozen years of experience working in all aspects of trial and appellate litigation.
+Over sixteen years of experience working in all aspects of trial and appellate litigation.

 A private practice that understands the needs of busy litigators.